 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Analytics, Education and Science, Employment, Labour-market, Lithuania, Markets and Companies
+Keyword tags: Analytics, Economics, Employment, Estonia, Labour-market, Markets and Companies

 Disabled people and people fighting for their rights held an hour-long picket on Saturday in six larger Estonian towns to demand postponement of the planned work ability reform, LETA/Delfi reports.